syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Defining items size

-The Ribbon items can be appeared in three different sizes: Large(large icon with text), Medium(small icon with text) and Small(small icon only) on resizing the ribbon.
-You can define the allowed size for an item using the [allowedSizes](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#allowedsizes) property.
+The [allowedSizes](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#allowedsizes) property can be used to set the allowed size for an item.
+The Ribbon items can be appeared in three different sizes: Large(large icon with text), Medium(small icon with text) and Small(small icon only).
+On resizing, the items size can be changed based on the available width of the tab content from the order of Large-> Medium-> Small and viceversa.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}